Generalized $\alpha$-attractor models from elementary hyperbolic surfaces: Generalized -attractor models

 \subsection{Definition of the models}

-Let $(\Sigma, G)$ be a non-compact borderless, oriented, connected and complete two-dimensional Riemannian manifold (called the {\em scalar manifold}) and $\Phi:\Sigma\rightarrow \R$ be a smooth function (called the {\em scalar potential}).
+Let $(\Sigma, G)$ be a non-compact oriented, connected and complete two-dimensional Riemannian manifold without boundary (called the {\em scalar manifold}) and $\Phi:\Sigma\rightarrow \R$ be a smooth function (called the {\em scalar potential}).
 We say that $(\Sigma,G)$ is {\em hyperbolic} if the metric $G$ has constant Gaussian curvature equal to $-1$.
-We assume that the fundamental group $\pi_1(\Sigma)$ is finitely-generated, which means that $\Sigma$ is {\em topologically finite} and that $(\Sigma,G)$ is {\em geometrically finite}.
+We say that $\Sigma$ is {\em topologically finite} and that $(\Sigma,G)$ is {\em geometrically finite} if the fundamental group $\pi_1(\Sigma)$ is finitely-generated.
 Let $\cG=3\alpha G$, where $\alpha>0$ is a fixed positive real number.

 Let $X$ be any four-manifold which can support Lorentzian metrics.
 The Einstein-Scalar theory defined by the triplet $(\Sigma,\cG,\Phi)$ includes four-dimensional gravity (described by a Lorentzian metric $g$ defined on $X$) and a smooth map $\varphi:X\rightarrow \Sigma$, with action \cite{genalpha}: \ben S[g,\varphi]=\int_X \left[\frac{M^2}{2} \mathrm{R}(g)-\frac{1}{2}\Tr_g \varphi^\ast(\cG)-\Phi\circ \varphi\right] \vol_g~~. \een Here $\vol_g$ is the volume form of $(X,g)$, $\mathrm{R}(g)$ is the scalar curvature of $g$ and $M$ is the (reduced) Planck mass.